 - Always open files from and save to the Work in Progress Drive.

 - Save frequently to Work in Progress as you work.
 Back up files on your disk when you’re done.

-- If you need disk space, delete old files from Work In Progress.
-Academic Technology is not responsible for files left on Work In Progress.
+- If you need disk space, delete old files from Work In Progress. edu Services (formerly Academic Technology) is not responsible for files left on Work In Progress.

 - NEVER OPEN OR PRINT FILES from removable media (USB flash, CD, etc.) or the Drop Box.
 If you do, your computer may crash and your files may become corrupted.
 Removable media is for backing up work and moving it from one computer to another.

-- Drop Box is a shared folder connected to all stations in AT labs.
+- Drop Box is a shared folder connected to all stations in Information Technology labs.
 Use it to move files from one station to another.

 - In Windows or Apple Dock Menu, click to select Drop Box.
 It then appears on the desktop.
 (On PCs, My Computer> Z Drive)

 - The Secure Drop Box works the same as the Drop Box, except it is exclusive to you when logged in to a lab station with your NetID and password.

 - Drop Box contents are automatically deleted every morning at 11:50am.

 Use your NetID to login to technology lab workstations.
 If you do not know your NetID, look up your NetID or Reset your Password at my.newschool.edu.
 You can find more details on our Getting Started Tip Sheet